-As a first approximation toward a theory of competition in language, we might say that the use of an expression $\varphi$ licenses the inference that $\varphi$ was, in some sense, 'better' or 'more appropriate' than every alternative of $\varphi$ that could have been used instead.
+As a first approximation towards a theory of competition in language, we might say that the use of an expression φ licenses the inference that φ was, in some sense, 'better' or 'more appropriate' than every alternative of φ that could have been used instead.
 We refer to this as the Competition Principle.
-(Our formulation in (5) is more general than the sorts of formulations found in the literature, and our reason for this is so that we may apply it to situations beyond traditional communicative settings.)
+(Our formulation in (5) is more general than the sorts of formulations found in the literature - see, e.g., Davis, 2014 and the references therein - and our reason for this is so that we may apply it to situations beyond traditional communicative settings.)

 (5) Competition Principle.
-The use of $\varphi$ implies that each alternative $\psi$ of $\varphi$ is less appropriate than $\varphi$ .
+The use of φ implies that each alternative ψ of φ is less appropriate than φ .